maiers/gotcount/README.md

 # gotcount
-A column based in-memory database with a url compatible query language and very small response times
+A column based in-memory database with a url compatible query language and very small response times.
+Primary development aim was a server capable of calculating histograms over single columns accepting any number of filter queries on any attribute (column) of the dataset.
+The original use case was to allow an interactive analysis of web logs.

 # how to use